ncatlab/nlab-content/pages/3/3/0/3/3033/content.md

 # beta versions {#betaversions}

 Here is where I develop revisions of nLab entries which (from my point of view) deserve consistent revision.
-As revision is complte I'll post them on the nLab.
-Everithing you find here is work in progress: please, edit it!
+As revision is complete I'll post them on the nLab.
+Everything you find here is work in progress: please, edit it!

 Currently revising: